sigmaSd/Rhook/README.md

 - To check what libc functions a program calls use `nm -D $path_to_program`

-Check out the tests for more examples
+Check out the examples for more info

 License: MIT